vectra-ai-research/derf/docs/attack-techniques/aws/aws-console-login-without-mfa.md

 ## Detection Artifacts

-Using CloudTrail `ConsoleLogin`` event.
-The field `additionalEventData.MFAUse`r is set to No when the IAM User did not use MFA to log into the console.
+Using AWS `ConsoleLogin` event, the field `additionalEventData.MFAUser` is set to *No* when the IAM User did not use MFA to log into the console.

-Note that for failed console authentication events, the field userIdentity.arn is not set (see https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-aws-console-sign-in-events.html#cloudtrail-aws-console-sign-in-events-iam-user-failure).
+Refer to Stratus Red Team documentation for additional detailed [detection artifacts](https://stratus-red-team.cloud/attack-techniques/AWS/aws.initial-access.console-login-without-mfa/) produced by this attack technique.